s0phgrggs/neural_network/README.md

 * *Neural Network from Scratch in Python* — Samson Zhang

-The tutorial was used as a learning resource for implementing the core concepts of neural networks, including forward propagation, backpropagation, and gradient descent.
-The project was then extended with additional features and documentation.
+The tutorial was used as a learning resource for understanding the fundamentals of neural networks.
+The implementation was extended with additional features, documentation, model saving/loading, confidence scoring, and visualisation.